R/V Jim Franks

 Any additional insurance requirements must be provided by the chartering researchers

-The base rate is for up to 8 hours of use and is inclusive of fuel.
+The base rate is for up to 8 hours of use and includes the cost of fuel.
 Any use beyond

 8 hours is prorated.
 Food and drinks are not supplied for cruises under 12 hours.